From booming business to a world in lockdown

 Nevertheless, Johnston has worked hard to help others while keeping his company alive.
 “We tried to do our part and pay for orders so that when factories did reopen, they had work and some liquidity so they could continue to pay workers.
 But it’s going to be a very long road back for a lot of those businesses.”

-For Johnston, having a loyal customer base helped the business survive.
+For Johnston, having loyal clientele helped the business survive.
 “Our customers have stuck with us, even though the store and our factories were closed,” he says.
 “Even though new products were not ready to ship, they were still pre-ordering and saying ‘if we want to support any business, it’s a business like yours, that’s really built around humane values, supporting people and giving back.’”

 Like most museums, Amsterdam city centre’s Fashion for Good Experience was hit hard by the outbreak.
 The interactive fashion museum, which promotes ethics and sustainability while letting visitors explore the stories behind how clothes are made, was closed for many months due to the outbreak.